limi-projects/Tech_No_Babble/docs/computing/powershell.md

 Scripts may be run using `.\<ScriptName>.ps1`.

 ### Execution Policies
-As a safety feature, Windows sets a _restrcited execution policy_ that prevents scripts from running.
+As a safety feature, Windows sets a _restricted execution policy_ that prevents scripts from running.
 To temporarily disable this for the current session, use:
 ```powershell
 Set-ExecutionPolicy Unrestricted -Scope Process
 ```